Hydrangea028/Web-Research-Sprint-1/README.md

 This report will assess and analyse the benefits and drawbacks of the current existing software or systems for Real Time speech captioning.
 This report also attempts to adapt accessible educational multimedia through the use of machine learning technologies for disabled students within the United Kingdom and elsewhere.

-# How to Run speech to text on a vm
+# How to Run speech-to-text on a virtual machine
+Please follow the steps below:
 1. git clone https://github.com/Hydrangea028/Web-Research-Sprint-1.git
 2. cd Web-Research-Sprint-1
 3. npm install